clocklimited/TeaGame/README.md

 ## Functions of the Action Cards
 If a player pulls the 'Action Card':

-    Queen of Hearts
+#### Queen of Hearts
 They must collect monies from players, or use the biscuit fund, and buy the biscuits (within 48 hours).

+#### Blank Card
+The blank card reverses the results of a normal tea game, making the player with the highest card lose.

-    Joker
+#### Joker
 The player is exempt for the rest of the day, unless they draw a Joker again, causing automatic loss.
+If a blank card is pulled in the same game that a Joker is pulled, the Joker still exempts the player and they do not lose the game.

 ## Draw
 In what turns out to be, the unlikely event of a draw. the two (or more) players must play a face-off.
 All cards are returned to the dealer, who shuffles the pack and again fans the cards for the 2 (or more) tied players.
 They compete (lowest card again loses), this is repeated until a loser is decided.